How to prepare your Middle School Child for High School by Tapping Into Their Intellectual Growth

 • Using the events cards, put them in order of their occurrence.

-• Creating a “Jeopardy” or “Trivia” game on a study topic, such as the American Colonial Perios or the Reformation.
+• Creating a “Jeopardy” or “Trivia” game on a study topic, such as the American Colonial Period or the Reformation.

 • Writing and performing a play taken from a section of a novel.

-• Composing a song or hymn that could have been sung by enslaved Africans during the Civil War unit.
+• Composing a song or hymn like one sung by enslaved Black Americans during the Civil War unit.

 • Creating a work of art based on a scene described in a book, a person in a novel, or an event your student is reading about.